 1. Your Contact List Is Bad

 In order for your recipients to respond to your emails, they first need to get it.
-In other words, you need to have all the right and correct information about your prospects.
+In other words, you need to have correct information about your prospects.

-I know that you’re probably rolling your eyes and saying “Wow, is that so, Captain Obvious?” but I can tell you that many people aren’t even aware that their contact lists extremely inferior in terms of quality.
+This might seem obvious, but that many people aren’t even aware that their contact lists extremely inferior in terms of quality.

 Getting a lot of hard bounces is definitely a red flag.

-People change jobs, positions within their company, email addresses, and phone numbers, and all these transitions leave you with a list full of dirty and decayed data.
+People change jobs, positions within their company, email addresses, and phone numbers, and all these transitions leave you with a list full of outdated data.

-You probably already know my opinion that buying lists from shady sources on the internet is a big no-no, but even the list you yourself have built needs regular scrubbing and updating.
+You probably already know that buying lists from shady sources on the internet is a big no-no, but even the list you yourself have built needs regular scrubbing and updating.

 Besides outdated contact information, these lists are riddled with different kinds of spelling errors and typos, and if you simply import them into your email automation platform, you might end up sending an email which says “Hi peter,” or “Hello Marc” to a Mark.
-All these mistakes might seem too insignificant, but as you know the devil is in the detail, and with such a nonchalant approach you can’t expect that your email will be taken seriously as well as that you’ll get a response.
+All these mistakes might seem insignificant, but as you know the devil is in the detail, and with such a nonchalant approach you can’t expect that your email will be taken seriously and you will more than likely not get a response.

 If you aren’t sure whether particular email addresses are correct, check out this blog post on how to find every email you might ever need.